 George was eating pickle out of his lunch pail when Roman returned.
 He finished it off, wiped his hands on the ground, and belched.

 "Pretty much to mine my own fucking business.
 I could tell though that she didn't know the whole story.
 She told me that her dad was dead already, and that he died in prison a long time ago."

 Roman looked at his friend without saying anything.
 It was a full minute later before he finally answered.
 "Yeah, yeah, yes I am."

 The funeral of Lazarus Russell took place at exactly ten o'clock.
 In the meantime, a miracle of sorts happened.
 Melvin Lewis's ancient dinosaur of a station wagon pulled up and parked on the road that represented the border between the world of the moneyed and the poor.
 Him, Ernie the barber, Dale Young, and Misty Dawes, the waitress at the Four Queens got out and walked over to where Roman and George were arguing.
 They were shortly followed by Cruz Mendez, his uncle Roy, Doc Jones, and old Felix Miranda.
-A small woman named Martha and her two kids Juan and Maria walked all the way out to the gravesite from the other side of town.
+A small, earnest looking woman named Martha and her two kids Juan and Maria walked all the way out to the gravesite from the other side of town.
 Then to top it off, a rifle crew from the army base came right before Rev. Moore showed up with his Bible and his wife Gypsy.

 It was, to Roman's mind at least, the best funeral ever preached on the Old Testament side of the cemetery, and probably the best one ever preached on the green side too.
 The only thing that marred it was the thought that if they'd had a few more days, they could raised the money to have buried Lazarus on the other side of the fence, closer to the big trees, and at a place where his only daughter would not have had to have made the choice of watching the ceremony from the other side of the fence.